What is Group Health Insurance? All You Need to Know

 - Small businesses

-For example, in the case of large corporates, a more significant number of people are insured, allowing them to charge lower premium given the benefit of large numbers and lower probability of a claim.
+This creates a huge limitation for small businesses with lesser number of employees.
+In the case of large corporates, a more significant number of people are insured, allowing them to charge lower premium given the benefit of large numbers and lower probability of a claim.
 In the case of small businesses, the same cost of the premium is significantly higher and therefore, may not be affordable by the small businesses.

 - Limited coverage